 The mixed methods research notation system was developed by Morse (1991) and is still used in mixed methods research.
-The Morse notation system (Box 3-1) indicates whether the project has a qualitative (QUAL) or quantitative (QUAN) orientation, which aspect of the research design is dominant (QUAL or QUAN) and which is less dominant (qual or quan), and whether the projects are carried out simultaneously (QUAL + quan) or sequentially (QUAN \rightarrow qual).
+The Morse notation system (Table 3-2) indicates whether the project has a qualitative (QUAL) or quantitative (QUAN) orientation, which aspect of the research design is dominant (QUAL or QUAN) and which is less dominant (qual or quan), and whether the projects are carried out simultaneously (QUAL + quan) or sequentially (QUAN \rightarrow qual).

 Different terminology is used by some researchers who have built on the Morse system.
-Teddlie and Tashakkori (2009) consider the term parallel mixed designs to be
+Teddlie and Tashakkori (2009) consider the term parallel mixed designs to be more inclusive than simultaneous designs.
+They noted that the term parallel mixed methods design allows for QUAL and QUAN data to be collected at the same time

-Box 3-1 Terminology for Mixed Methods Research Designs
+Table 3-2 Terminology for Mixed Methods Research Designs